 Curtiss-Wright Corp.
 (CW) specializes in advanced engineering solutions for aerospace, defense, industrial and power generation markets.
 CW had another solid quarter as growth is driven by secular themes - naval defense (support for continued investment), commercial aerospace (new mandates for voice and data recorders), and nuclear (aftermarket and small modular nuclear power).
 Margins are benefitting from strong growth and restructuring and operational excellence initiatives.
-When we met with the senior management team in early June, we walked away confident that these trends will continue.
+When we met with the senior management team in early June, we walked away confident that these trends will continue but we did take a risk control trim during the quarter.

 Carpenter Technology Corp.
 (CRS) is a leading manufacturer, fabricator, and distributor of specialty metals.
 CRS reported another strong quarter as the company continues to benefit from stronger pricing power and a mix shift toward higher value products.
-This has enabled the company to improve returns on investment (ROIs) and move back toward the high growth stage of the Corporate Lifecycle.
+This has enabled the company to improve returns on investment (ROIs) and move back toward the left of the Corporate Lifecycle.